Feminist legal theory: The dominance model

 The dominance model rejects liberal feminism and views the legal system as a mechanism for the perpetuation of male dominance.
 By recognizing the foundation of law, scholars are able to conceptualize how women and marginalized communities were not written into the foundation of many structures limiting access and equal rights in all areas of life.
 Further, dominance theorists reject the difference model because it uses men as the benchmark of equality.
 While the liberal equality model and difference theory aim to achieve equality for women and men, the dominance model's end goal is to liberate women from men.
 Dominance theorists understand gender inequality as a result of an imbalance of power between women and men and believe the law contributes to this subordination of women.
 It thus joins certain strands of critical legal theory, which also consider the potential for law to act as an instrument for domination.
 This theory focuses on how male dominate females, but it also talks about other groups being oppressed such as how legal aid is not often offered to the transgender population.
 Also, any white female would have good legal representation compared to minority groups.

-In the account of dominance proposed by Catharine MacKinnon, sexuality is central to the dominance.
+In the account of dominance proposed by Catharine MacKinnon, sexuality is central to dominance.
 MacKinnon argues that women's sexuality is socially constructed by male dominance and the sexual domination of women by men is a primary source of the general social subordination of women.
 According to MacKinnon, the legal system perpetuates inequalities between women and men by creating laws about women using a male perspective.

+Additionally, MacKinnon further applies her dominance model of feminist legal theory to transgender sex equality.
+She criticizes the libertarian Textual and Literal Approach for exacerbating, rather than eliminating, the discrimination faced by lesbians, gay men, and transgender men and women.
+MacKinnon argues that the liberal Anti-Stereotyping Approach benefits only those who do not conform to stereotypes and yet meet the dominant standards while offering no help to those who face discrimination based on subordinated stereotypes.
+She asserts that only by adopting the Substantive Approach, inspired by her dominance model and focusing on the gender hierarchy driven by sexualized misogyny, can intersectionality be properly addressed, ultimately benefiting all women.